 6.16 Solution #16: Use of KSEAF as root key for KAKMA

-Editors Note: It is ffs whether this solution causes a vulnerability when the serving network initiates an authentication with the home network and causes the KAUSF in the UE and the home network to be out of sync.

 6.16.1 Introduction

 This solution addresses key issue #10 by proposing an architecture that allows for using KSEAF as AKMA root key.
 In addition, it supports key issue #1 by proposing a logical connection between the SEAF and the anchor function introduced in solutions #2 and #3.

 In order to fulfil key issue #10, this solution introduces to use KSEAF by introducing a generic architecture where the AAuF communicates with a key repository service (AKMA Key Repository Service – AKRS) that provides services to store a key together with an identifier and to retrieve (derivations) of the stored key upon request.
-In this solution, the AKRS is a service offered of the SEAF/AMF even though technically, the ARKS could also be a standalone function.
+In this solution, the AKRS is a service offered of the SEAF/AMF or the AUSF even though technically, the ARKS could also be a standalone function.
 This does not change the solution.

 In order to enable using KSEAF for AKMA, this solution proposes to include an information element in the AKMA service request message that indicates which key the UE prefers to use and to include an information element in the AKMA service response message that indicates which key the network has selected to be used for this run of the AKMA service.